blstjohnson/azure-devops-mcp/README.md

 > To start, just include "`This project uses Azure DevOps.
 Always check to see if the Azure DevOps MCP server has a tool relevant to the user's request`" in your copilot instructions file.

 See the [getting started documentation](./docs/GETTINGSTARTED.md) to use our MCP Server with other tools such as Visual Studio 2022, Claude Code, and Cursor.

+For private server configuration examples, see the [configuration examples](./docs/examples/).

 ## 📝 Troubleshooting